You are here: Home Air Quality Air Modeling Introduction to Air Quality Modeling

 Introduction to Air Quality Modeling

-Computer models are used to simulate the meteorological conditions and chemical reactions that contribute to the formation of air pollutants and to predict how air quality in a region will be affected by economic and population growth, and by reducing pollution emissions.
+Computer models are used to simulate the meteorological conditions and chemical reactions that contribute to the formation and movement of air pollutants, in addition to predicting how air quality in a region will be affected by economic changes, population growth, and emission reductions.

-The TCEQ uses state of the art computer models to simulate the meteorological conditions and chemical reactions that contribute to the formation of air pollutants such as ground-level ozone, the most prevalent air pollution in Texas and the nation.
-The computer models help the TCEQ estimate future air quality in Texas communities that may be violating one or more of the national ambient air quality standards.
-Modeling results assist agency staff in designing appropriate air-pollution controls and supports commission decision making.
+The TCEQ uses state of the art computer models to simulate the meteorological conditions and chemical reactions that contribute to the formation of air pollutants such as ground-level ozone.
+The computer models help the TCEQ estimate future air quality in Texas communities.
+Modeling results assist the agency in proposing appropriate air pollution controls and support commission decisions.

 There are three critical parts in an air quality modeling process:

-The Federal Clean Air Act (FCAA) requires each state to maintain a State Implementation Plan (SIP) which "provides for implementation, maintenance, and enforcement" of the National Ambient Air Quality Standards (NAAQS), for specified air contaminants, including ozone, particulate matter, and regional haze.
-Because some areas in Texas do not comply with the NAAQS for ozone, the state has amended the Texas SIP to include plans for attaining the NAAQS in each of these areas.
-These SIP amendments are called "Attainment Demonstrations."
-The FCAA requires most areas which fail to comply with the NAAQS to use photochemical grid models to demonstrate that the standards will be attained by dates specified in the Act.
-The EPA may also require states, including those complying with all NAAQS, to include plans for addressing regional air quality issues (such as visibility degradation caused by regional haze) in their SIPs.
+The federal Clean Air Act (CAA) requires each state to maintain a State Implementation Plan (SIP) that "provides for implementation, maintenance, and enforcement" of the National Ambient Air Quality Standards (NAAQS) , for specified air contaminants, including ozone, particulate matter, and regional haze.
+Because some areas in Texas do not comply with the NAAQS for ozone, the state has revised the Texas SIP to include plans for attaining the NAAQS in each of these areas.
+These SIP revisions often include "Attainment Demonstrations."
+The federal CAA requires most areas (moderate status and above) that fail to comply with the NAAQS to use photochemical grid models to demonstrate that the standards will be attained by dates specified in the Act.
+The EPA may also require states, including those complying with all NAAQS, to include plans for addressing regional air quality issues (such as visibility degradation caused by regional haze, and pollutant transport) in their SIPs.

 Air quality modeling for developing a SIP for ozone involves: